 A multistep process naturally means that deadlines are very important.
 The deadlines for submitting code change applications and for compilation of CPT Advisors’ comments are based on a schedule which allows at least 3 months of preparation and processing time before the issue is ready for review by the CPT Editorial Panel.
 The initial step, which includes AMA staff and CPT Advisor review, is completed when all appropriate CPT Advisors have been contacted and have responded, and all information requested of an applicant has been provided to AMA staff.

 Following review and compilation of CPT Advisors’ comments, AMA staff prepares an agenda item that includes the application, compiled CPT Advisor comments and a ballot for decision by the CPT Editorial Panel.
 Once the Panel has taken an action and preliminarily approved the minutes of the meeting, AMA staff informs the applicant of the outcome.

-The panel actions on an agenda item can result in 1 of 4 outcomes:
+The panel actions (PDF) on an agenda item can result in 1 of 4 outcomes: